un-ts/changesets-gitlab/README.md

 The CLI exposes separate commands, mirroring the `changesets/action` sub-actions.
 The default `main` command runs the whole release flow and is what most projects need; the others can be used to split the release across stages.

+Run them with whichever package manager installed the CLI: the examples below use `npx`, and `yarn changesets-gitlab` / `pnpm changesets-gitlab` work the same.

 - `comment` - Comment on the merge request (like <https://github.com/changesets/bot>)
 - `pr-status` - Generate changeset status in merge requests, and set the `comment-body` output
 - `pr-comment` - Create or update comments on merge requests from `INPUT_BODY`, matched by the marker derived from `INPUT_UPDATE_ID` (default `changesets-gitlab-pr-comment`), and set the `comment-id` output